a-wang16/Full-Stack-Django-React-POS-System/README.md

 ### Frontend

-The frontend is a React application that consumes the REST API provided by the Django backend.
+Located in the `fronend/` directory, the frontend is a React application that consumes the REST API provided by the Django backend.

+Each part of the application has it's own README file with more detailed information.